srackham/drake/README.md

 prefixed with a period and a path separator e.g. `./hello-world`.

 A _Normal task_ executes unconditionally.
 A _File task_ is only
-executed if it is out of date i.e. either the task name file does not exist or one or more prerequisite files has a more recent modification time.
+executed if it is out of date i.e. immediately prior to  execution either the task name file path does not exist or one or more prerequisite files has a more recent modification time.

 If a _File task_ execution error occurs the following precautions are taken to ensure the task remains out of date: